FAQs Updated March 31, 2011

 Yes, all of the above and more.

+Chedraui is directly across the street.
+There is a second Super Wal-Mart-type store, Mega, two blocks away that's even better stocked.
 There are quite a few U.S. and other familiar brands.
-If you want to cook there’s plenty to choose from across the street.
-They also have a pharmacy, deli, bakery, fresh fish, imported gourmet items, liquor, a pretty extensive wine selection from around the world, beer, toiletries, clothing, etc. Everything is safe to eat, but get some iodine solution (they sell it in the produce dept.) and wash all fresh produce.
+If you want to cook there’s plenty to choose from.
+They both also have a pharmacy, deli, bakery, fresh fish, imported gourmet items, liquor, a fairly extensive wine selection from around the world, beer, toiletries, clothing, etc. Everything is safe to eat, but if you buy produce get some iodine solution (they sell it in the produce dept.) and wash all fresh produce.

 Do we need shots before going to Mexico?